-Amendment Draft: Niagara Region's comments to Province Text = removed; Text = added; Text = retained; Text = Region revision Comments provided by local municipal partners Policy # Text = removed; Text = added; Text = retained b. will achieve a more compact built form to the horizon of this Plan that is appropriate given the characteristics of the municipality and adjacent communities; and c. is appropriate given the criteria identified in policy 2.2.7.4 c), with the exception of policies 2.2.7.4 c) i and vii.
-Text = Terrioved, Text = added, Text = Tetalined, Text = Region Tevision 2.2.7.5 5.
-7. The Minister may permit an alternative to the target established in policy 2.2.7.67.2.
+Amendment Policy # Growth Plan text as modified through Amendment Text = removed; Text = added; Text = retained Draft: Niagara Region's comments to Province Text = removed; Text = added; Text = retained; Text = Region revision Comments provided by local municipal partners Folicy # b. will achieve a more compact built form to the horizon of this Plan that is appropriate given the characteristics of the municipality and adjacent communities; and c. is appropriate given the criteria identified in policy 2.2.7.4 c), with the exception of policies 2.2.7.4 c) i and vii.
+Text - Terrioved, Text - Tetained, Text - Region Tevision 2.2.7.5 5.
+7. The Minister may permit an alternative to the target established in policy 2.
+2. 7.
+6 7.
+2 .
 If council does not make a request or the Minister does not permit an alternative target, the target established in policy 2.2.7.2 will apply.
 2.2.8 SETTLE MENT AREA BOUNDARY EXPANSIONS 2.2.8.3 3.
-Where the need for a settlement area boundary expansion has been justified in accordance with policy 2.2.8.2, the feasibility of the proposed expansion will be determined and the most appropriate location for the proposed expansion will be identified based on the comprehensive application of all of the policies in this Plan, including the following: a. there are sufficient capacity in existing or planned infrastructure and public service facilities to support the achievement of complete communities; b. the infrastructure and public service facilities needed would be financially viable over the full life cycle of these assets, based on mechanisms such as asset management planning and revenue generation analyses; c. the proposed expansion would be informed by applicable water and wastewater master plans or equivalent and stormwater master plans or equivalent, as appropriate; c. the proposed expansion would align with a water and wastewater master plan or equivalent that has been completed in accordance with the policies in subsection 3.2.6; d. the proposed expansion would align with a stormwater master plan or equivalent that has been completed in accordance with the policies in subsection 3.2.7; d. e. watershed planning or equivalent has demonstrated that the proposed expansion, including the associated water, wastewater and stormwater servicing, would not negatively impact be planned and demonstrated to avoid, or if avoidance is not possible, minimize and mitigate any potential negative impacts on watershed conditions and the water resource system, including the quality and quantity of water; e. f. key hydrologic areas and the Natural Heritage System for the Growth Plan should be avoided where possible; g. for settlement areas that receive their water from or discharge their sewage to inland lakes, rivers, or groundwater, a completed environmental assessment for new or expanded services has identified how expanded water and wast Regional staff request the Province be consistent with proposed amendment Policy 4.2.1.3 and the application of undertaking 'watershed planning or equivalent'.
+Where the need for a settlement area boundary expansion has been justified in accordance with policy 2.2.8.2, the feasibility of the proposed expansion will be determined and the most appropriate location for the proposed expansion will be identified based on the comprehensive application of all of the policies in this Plan, including the following: a. there are sufficient capacity in existing or planned infrastructure and public service facilities to support the achievement of complete communities; b. the infrastructure and public service facilities needed would be financially viable over the full life cycle of these assets, based on mechanisms such as asset management planning and revenue generation analyses; c. the proposed expansion would be informed by applicable water and wastewater master plans or equivalent, as appropriate; c. the proposed expansion would align with a water and wastewater master plan or equivalent that has been completed in accordance with the policies in subsection 3.2.6; d. the proposed expansion would align with a stormwater master plan or equivalent that has been completed in accordance with the policies in subsection 3.2.7; d. e. watershed planning or equivalent has demonstrated that the proposed expansion, including the associated water, wastewater and stormwater servicing, would not negatively impact be planned and demonstrated to avoid, or if avoidance is not possible, minimize and mitigate any potential negative impacts on watershed conditions and the water resource system, including the quality and quantity of water; e. f. key hydrologic areas and the Natural Heritage System for the Growth Plan should be avoided where possible; g. for settlement areas that receive their water from or discharge their sewage to inland lakes, rivers, or groundwater, a completed environmental assessment for new or expanded services has identified how expanded water and wastewater Regional staff request the Province be consistent with proposed amendment Policy 4.2.1.3 and the application of undertaking 'watershed planning or equivalent'.
 Regional staff support the inclusion of water and wastewater master plans or equivalent and stormwater plans or equivalent, in proposed Policy 2.2.8.3.c.
 In the Region's view, this policy should also specify Transportation Master Plans, as they are an essential component of growth planning.
-Staff suggest the following text be included to Policy 2.2.8.3.c as highlighted below: c. "the proposed expansion would be informed by applicable water and wastewater master plans or equivalent, and stormwater master plans or equivalent, and sappropriate;"
+Staff suggest the following text be included to Policy 2.2.8.3.c as highlighted below: c. "the proposed expansion would be informed by applicable water and wastewater master plans or equivalent, and stormwater master plans or equivalent, and Transportation Master Plans or equivalent, as appropriate;"